-As the U.S. economy begins to recover, energy markets stand to play a significant role in the recovery.
-Kansans are mindful of the effects energy prices have on both the local and national economic landscape.
+Kansans are rightfully mindful of how the availability of energy and energy prices affect both the local and national economic landscape.

 High energy prices can pose significant challenges for Kansas households.
-The burden of higher gas prices is particularly troubling in rural Kansas where it is common to travel long distances for work and school.
-Higher energy prices increase the operating costs for many businesses, including our manufacturing industry, truck drivers, farmers and ranchers.
-Whether you're heating your home in the winter months; irrigating crops; or producing, transporting or using fertilizer; higher energy prices are harmful to Kansans.
+The burden of higher gas prices is particularly troubling in rural Kansas where traveling long distances for work and school is a necessity.
+Higher energy prices increase the operating costs for many of our most vital Kansas industries, including manufacturing, agriculture and transportation.
+Whether you're heating your home in the winter months, irrigating crops, or producing, transporting or using fertilizer, higher energy prices pose real economic harm to Kansans.

 No single form of energy can provide the answer that will allow production of sufficient amounts of domestic energy.
-To solve our nation's energy problem, we must develop traditional sources of oil, natural gas and coal; encourage development of renewable energy sources like biofuels and wind, solar, geothermal and hydropower; expand use of nuclear energy; and promote conservation.
+To solve our nation's energy problem, we must develop traditional, domestic sources of oil, natural gas and coal; encourage development of renewable energy sources like biofuels and wind, solar, geothermal and hydropower; expand the use of nuclear energy; and promote conservation.

 We must also develop a long-term approach to expanding renewable energy.
-Our current system relies on a piecemeal set of tax incentives that often expire on a yearly basis.
-Businesses, including the energy generation industry, are developed based on long-term investment models.
+Our current system relies on a piecemeal set of tax incentives that often expire on a yearly basis, while businesses, including the energy generation industry, depend on long-term investment models.
 Congress needs to develop an integrated approach that will promote regulatory certainty and allow sustained investment in all forms of renewable energy.

 Energy exploration must also be accompanied by energy conservation.
 Today’s new cars and trucks are the most fuel efficient in history, and new construction of energy efficient buildings is on the rise.
-I supported higher fuel efficiency standards for vehicles and initiatives to encourage energy-efficient buildings and appliances in the Energy Independence and Security Act of 2007.
-Congress must continue to look for opportunities to advance practical and cost-effective methods for Kansans to reduce energy use.
+Congress must continue to seek opportunities to advance policies that are practical and cost-effective methods for Kansans to reduce energy use.

 |9/22/16||Sen. Moran Praises Advancement of Legislation to Secure Miners’ Pensions, Benefits|